fp7-netide/Tools/memory-management-system/onos/README.md

 The memory deallocation automatically deletes the flow entries installed in the TCAM by SDN applications that are no longer running/active.
 The memory swapping mitigates network performance degradations caused by the network devices operating in full memory condition, by temporarily moving the least frequently matched flow entries to a slower (but larger) memory.
 This SDN component is currently developed for the ONOS controller and is available for testing under the Apache 2.0 licence.

 ## Installation
 The MMS is implemented as a bundle for the [ONOS controller](http://onosproject.org/) version 1.5.1 Falcon.
-The following guide has been tested on a Ubuntu 16.04 operating system, Apache Karaf 3.0.5 and Oracle Java Runtime Environment build 1.8.0_121-b13.
+The following guide has been tested on a Ubuntu 16.04 operating system, Apache Karaf 3.0.5, Mininet 2.2.1 and Oracle Java Runtime Environment build 1.8.0_121-b13.

 ### STEP 1: Download ONOS and configure your environment